Sparky

 What Affects the Cost

 • Pipe material.
-Galvanised steel and copper repairs differ from PEX or poly.
-Older materials may need adapters or longer sections replaced.
+Galvanised steel and older copper repairs are more complex and expensive than PEX.
+Older materials may need adapters, transition fittings, or longer sections replaced.

 • Extent of damage.
-A pinhole leak versus a fully burst section requiring metre-plus replacement.
+A pinhole leak on an otherwise sound pipe is a quick fix.
+A fully burst section requiring metre-plus replacement with wall or slab access is a half-day job.

-• CCTV inspection.
-Required for concealed leaks, particularly under-slab, adding to the diagnostic cost.
+• CCTV or specialist leak detection.
+Required for concealed leaks, particularly under-slab, adding $250–$750 to the diagnostic cost.

-A visible burst on an accessible copper pipe in a newer property sits toward $200.
-A concealed leak under a concrete slab requiring excavation, pipe rerouting, and reinstatement pushes toward $2,000.
+A visible burst on an accessible copper pipe under a sink in a newer property sits toward $200.
+A concealed leak under a concrete slab requiring specialist detection, excavation, pipe rerouting, and slab reinstatement pushes toward $2,000.

 If the pipe has burst and water is actively flowing, this is an emergency.
 After-hours, weekend, and public holiday callouts carry premium rates that add significantly to the total.
 If you have turned off the water at the meter and there is no active damage spreading, scheduling the repair during business hours saves money.